 Alternate Spellings of Surname: Graeff, Graeffe, Graeph, Graffee

 The life story of Richard A. Graeffe is one of valor, virtue and vision.
-Courageous enough as a teenager to cross an ocean in search of a better life, he grew to manhood while in service to his nation, ultimately becoming a leader of men in both times of war and peace while still just in his twenties.
+Courageous enough as a teenager to cross an ocean in search of a better life, he grew to manhood while in service to his adopted homeland, ultimately becoming a leader of men in both times of war and peace while still just in his twenties.

 Civil War Military Service — Three Months’ Service (9th Pennsylvania Infantry)

 One of the first men to answer President Abraham Lincoln’s April 1861 call for 75,000 troops to help quell the South’s burgeoning rebellion following the fall of Fort Sumter to Confederate forces, Richard A. Graeffe enrolled for military service in Easton, Northampton County, Pennsylvania.
 He then mustered in for duty with Company G of the 9th Regiment, Pennsylvania Infantry at Camp Curtin in Harrisburg, Dauphin County on 24 April 1861.
-He served under Lieutenant Colonel William H. H. Hangen.
+He served under Lieutenant-Colonel William H. H. Hangen.
 The men of Company G under Graeffe at this time (who would also later serve in the 47th Pennsylvania in Graeffe’s own company) included: Adolphus Dennig, Martin Eppler, Francis Mittenberger, and John Henry Stein.

 Richard A. Graeffe was commissioned as a Captain upon enlistment.
 From the time of his arrival at Camp Curtin until his regiment’s departure for West Chester on 4 May 1861, Graeffe and his fellow 9th Pennsylvanians were armed, equipped, and drilled daily in infantry tactics.